 So you’re in the middle of designing your WordPress website.
-Maybe you’re switching themes, or you’re making the move to WordPress for the first time.
-Either way, this is the perfect time for you to consider ADA compliance and ensure that your website meets the standards of compliance.
+Maybe you’re switching themes or making the move to WordPress for the first time.
+Either way, this is the perfect time to switch to ADA compliant WordPress themes and make sure you have an ADA compliant web design.

 What Is ADA Compliance?